sstadick/pixi-build-backends/README.md

 * **Schema Definitions**: Includes schema definitions to standardize and validate project configurations.

 ## Getting Started

-**Note**: This project is currently a work in progress.
-Functionality and documentation are under active development.
-All of these backends are directly uploaded to the [Pixi Build Backends](https://prefix.dev/channels/pixi-build-backends).
-So will be utilized in pixi directly.
-We want to move these to conda-forge eventually.

 For example, this `build-section` will use the python backend to build a python project: